FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 > [!NOTE]
 >
 > Broadly speaking, the default mode of registration in NGSI-v2 can be said to be the equivalent of an **exclusive**
 > registration in NGSI-LD.
-Examples of the other NGSI-LD registration modes used in NGSI-LD data spacesa and
+Examples of the other NGSI-LD registration modes used in NGSI-LD data spaces and
 > _systems-of-systems_ can be found in a separate,
 > [dedicated tutorial](https://github.com/FIWARE/tutorials.Context-Providers/tree/NGSI-LD).
 >